arushree16/imsafe/README.md

 3. **Commit** changes and push to your fork.
 4. **Submit a Pull Request (PR)** for review.

-## 📜 License
-MIT License.
-Feel free to use and modify the code.

-## 📩 Contact
-For queries or collaborations, reach out at [your email/contact].

----
 ### 🌍 Stay Safe, Stay Aware!